buni/testreo/README.md

 ## Postman collection
 A postman collection and a basic openapi spec is included in the specification dir

-## Starting the service
-- `make up` will start the service, after that you should be able to access the service on `localhost:8089`

 ## Decisions
 - Projections are stored in a separate table instead of a separate db/datastore, again this is for simplicity sake and could easily be changed